 16- Clean Underwear is Always Important

 Whilst delays are unavoidable, planning for them isn’t.
-If you do get stuck at the terminal for a long period of time Cooke, Ashby from our forumbsuzfxzqfqduxvtfcctvferbrrfdavczzxvetx recommends “having a clean top and change of undies in your hand luggage to make those delays less stressful”.
+If you do get stuck at the terminal for a long period of time Cooke, Ashby from our forum recommends “having a clean top and change of undies in your hand luggage to make those delays less stressful”.

 17- Who Needs a Taxi?